 THINGS MIGHT GET CHANGED: I understand that it is within WSU’s discretion to change travel, accommodations, and other arrangements as it deems necessary.
 I understand that WSU is not responsible for nor does it represent or act as agent for, and cannot control the acts or omissions of the host institution or service providers, including those who provide transportation, tour, dining or sleeping accommodations.
 I understand that WSU may cancel without penalty the offering and conduct of this Study Abroad Program; withdraw any part of the Study Abroad Program and to make any alterations, deletions, or modifications in the itinerary and/or Academic portion of the program as deemed necessary by WSU, the Director of Study Abroad, or by the Program Director as agents of WSU.

-MEDICAL: I agree to: a) consult with a medical doctor with regard to my personal medical needs and confirm that there are no health-related reasons or problems which preclude or restrict my participation in this Program, b) if, in my sole judgment I deem it necessary or advisable, arrange for additional adequate medical and hospitalization insurance to meet any and all needs for payment of medical and hospital costs while engaged in this Program, c) be responsible for and pay all medical and other expenses incurred while in the Program even if reimbursement from insurance is expected, d) consult and arrange with a medical doctor to receive the appropriate inoculations/shots for this program, and e) release WSU from any legal responsibility for payment of the my medical, medication, or hospitalization needs.
+MEDICAL: I agree to: a) consult with a medical doctor with regard to my personal medical needs and confirm that there are no health-related reasons or problems which preclude or restrict my participation in this Program, b) if, in my sole judgment I deem it necessary or advisable, arrange for additional adequate medical and hospitalization insurance to meet any and all needs for payment of medical and hospital costs while engaged in this Program, c) be responsible for and pay all medical and other expenses incurred while in the Program even if reimbursement from insurance is expected, d) consult and arrange with a medical doctor to receive the appropriate inoculations/shots for this program, and e) release WSU from any legal responsibility for payment of my medical, medication, or hospitalization needs.

 WSU MAY MAKE MEDICAL DECISIONS FOR ME: I agree that WSU may, but is not obligated to, make any decisions and take any actions regarding my health and safety that it considers to be warranted under the circumstances, and hereby authorize WSU to make such decisions and take such actions including specifically I grant permission to the Program Director or other WSU officials to authorize emergency medical treatment, if necessary.
-I agree to pay all expenses relating thereto and release WSU from any liability for any such actions.
+I agree to pay all expenses relating to it and release WSU from any liability for any such actions.

 VOLUNTARY MEDICAL DISCLOSURE FORM: I understand that I have been advised to complete the Voluntary Medical Disclosure Form portion of the Application to let the Program Director know of any special medical conditions, needs, allergies and other health information that might help them help me in the event of a health problem during the Program.
-I understand that I do not have to complete the Form but it is highly recommend and I assume all risks that may occur if I do not complete the Form.
+I understand that I do not have to complete the Form but it is highly recommended and I assume all risks that may occur if I do not complete the Form.

 I AM RESPONSIBLE FOR COSTS AND EXPENSES INCURRED: I am assuming full financial responsibility for all costs and expenses incurred by me in connection with the Program, including, without limitation, financial responsibility for damage or destruction to property of third parties.